Alex1-ai/Alex1-ai/README.md

 - 👋 Hi, I’m @Alex1-ai
 - 👀 I’m interested in artificial intelligence
 - 🌱 I’m currently studying in Methodist university Ghana
--    I'm currently using java,Python, C++ and learning javascript
+-    I'm currently using java,Python,php,javascript,flutter,kotline,html,css,boostrap,tailwind,react
 - 💞️ I’m looking to collaborate on a project and learning more
 - 📫 How to reach me on +2348067490562  whatsapp,